| Awareness of divinity Sathya Sai exudes a rare grace that

 mind like Jiddu Krishnamurti.
 I could argue with him.
 With Sai Baba,

+either you believe him or you don't.
 The 20th century is remarkable for three phenomena—hunger for

 social justice, hunger for spirituality and hunger for modernity.